GerardS0406/Black-Ops-II-Wunderfizz/README.md

 # Black-Ops-II-Wunderfizz
-Wunderfizz Script for all Black Ops II Maps
+Script that adds the Wunderfizz to all Black Ops II Maps.

+Note: You can place multiple locations, but the Wunderfizz does not move (it will be active at all locations).

 compile "wunderfizz.gsc" and rename to "_clientids.gsc" and place in maps/mp/gametypes_zm/

-Add to Config if you want to change the Cost or if it Requires Power:
+# Add to Config if you want to change the Cost or if it Requires Power:

 set wunderfizzChecksPower 1 //defaulted to 1